ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Experiments

 \section{Experiments}

-In this section, we provide empirical results to demonstrate the effectiveness of our proposed ImGCL framework.
-We conduct extensive experiments on imbalanced graph datasets to mainly answer the following questions: (1) Can ImGCL generally improve the performance of GCL methods on node classification?~(Sec.~\ref{sec:exp_node}) (2) Does all proposed components in the node centrality based PBS method benefit the learning of GCL?~(Sec.~\ref{sec:exp_analysis}) (3) How does ImGCL help improve GCL methods on imbalanced node classification?~(Sec.~\ref{sec:exp_analysis}) (4) Is ImGCL sensitive to the hyperparameters?~(Sec.~\ref{sec:exp_hyperparameter})
+In this section, we provide empirical results to demonstrate the effectiveness of our ImGCL framework.
+We conduct extensive experiments on imbalanced graph datasets to mainly answer the following questions:~\footnote{Due to space limitations, ablations on different components in ImGCL and hyperparameter studies are provided in the appendix.} (1) Can ImGCL generally improve the performance of GCL methods on imbalanced node classification?~(Sec.~\ref{sec:exp_node}) (2) How does ImGCL perform on different imbalanced types?~(Sec.~\ref{sec:exp_analysis}) (3) How does ImGCL help improve GCL methods on imbalanced node classification?~(Sec.~\ref{sec:exp_analysis})

-\textbf{Dataset.} For a comprehensive comparison, we use four widely-used datasets, including Wiki-CS, Amazon-computers, Amazon-photo, and DBLP, to study the performance of transductive node classification.
-Recently proposed work evaluates the performance of semi-supervised node classification.
+\paragraph{Dataset.} We use four widely-used datasets including Wiki-CS, Amazon-computers, Amazon-photo, and DBLP, to comprehensively study the performance of transductive node classification.
+Recently proposed works evaluate the performance on semi-supervised node classification.
 ImGAGN~\cite{qu2021imgagn} reconstructs the binary imbalanced network by setting the smallest class as the tail class and the rest classes as the head class.
 The testing dataset in Tail-GNN~\cite{liu2021tail} is also imbalanced.
 We think these experimental settings are not ideal for imbalanced learning due to the limited number of node classes or imbalanced testing datasets.
-In order to validate the effectiveness of our proposed framework on the imbalanced node classification setting, we select an equal number of nodes in each class for the validation and testing dataset.
-The training set is randomly sampled from the rest according to train/valid/test ratios = 1:1:8, which is highly imbalanced.
-The statistics and the imbalance ratio of each dataset are summarized in Table~\ref{table:stat}.
-The detailed description of datasets can be found in Appendix~\ref{sec:appendix-B}.
+In order to validate the effectiveness of ImGCL on the imbalanced node classification setting, we select an equal number of nodes in each class for the validation and testing dataset.
+Following~\cite{zhu2020graph}, the training set is randomly sampled from the rest according to train/valid/test ratios = 1:1:8, which is highly imbalanced.
+The descriptions, statistics, and the imbalance ratio of each dataset can be found in Appendix H.